PhilipMcGaw/ROV---Cockpit/MASTER_CONTEXT.md

 > **One robot → one Raspberry Pi → one Cockpit → one operator browser connection.**

 The Raspberry Pi lives in the robot, Cockpit is the operator-facing web application, Control owns physical control and safety, Datalogger owns recorded data, and NATS Core provides the internal service boundary.

+## Customisable operator interface

+Customisation is a fundamental Cockpit design requirement.

+Cockpit should emulate the configurable operator-interface philosophy demonstrated by Blue Robotics Cockpit, while adapting it to the ROV project's own architecture, NATS interfaces, robot profiles, safety model, and offline-first deployment.

+The operator interface should not be a fixed collection of hard-coded screens.
+It should provide a configurable system in which robot profiles define the available capabilities and the operator can arrange those capabilities into appropriate interfaces.

+The intended customisation model includes:

+### Profiles

+A profile represents a robot type, operating mode, or application configuration.

+Profiles may define:

+- available widgets;
+- available views;
+- available controls;
+- telemetry variables;
+- gamepad mappings;
+- custom actions;
+- camera/video configuration;
+- robot-specific presentation.

+The existing ROV, K9, and PiWars profiles use this mechanism to allow the same Cockpit application to support different robots without duplicating the application.

+### Views

+A profile may contain multiple Views.

+Views allow different operator layouts to be created for different purposes, for example:

+- normal driving;
+- inspection;
+- navigation;
+- camera operation;
+- diagnostics;
+- engineering/test operation.

+Views should be switchable during operation without requiring the application to restart.

+### Widgets

+Widgets are the primary building blocks of the operator interface.

+Widgets should support, where appropriate:

+- adding and removing;
+- moving;
+- resizing;
+- configuration;
+- visibility control;
+- shared telemetry/state access;
+- robot-profile-specific availability.

+Widget categories should include, as appropriate:

+- video;
+- attitude;
+- heading;
+- depth;
+- battery;
+- network status;
+- maps;
+- telemetry indicators;
+- plots;
+- status indicators;
+- controls;
+- diagnostic displays.

+### Mini-widgets

+Compact widgets should be available for areas such as:

+- the top bar;
+- status areas;
+- secondary controls;
+- compact telemetry;
+- connection status;
+- frequently used actions.

+### Input widgets

+Cockpit should support configurable operator input widgets including, where
+appropriate:

+- action buttons;
+- switches;
+- checkboxes;
+- dropdowns;
+- sliders;
+- dials;
+- labels.

+Input widgets should normally set an operator-facing value or invoke an Action.
+They must not bypass the Control service's safety boundary.

+### Custom widgets

+Cockpit should provide a mechanism for creating custom widgets where practical.

+A custom widget should be capable of defining its own:

+- presentation;
+- styling;
+- user interaction;
+- application logic.

+Custom widgets should access Cockpit's defined state and Action interfaces rather than connecting directly to NATS or physical hardware.

+The preferred implementation should allow custom widgets to be developed without requiring changes to the core Cockpit application for every new visualisation or operator control.

+### Shared telemetry/state model

+Cockpit should maintain a common application state/data model that can be consumed by widgets.

+This provides a similar architectural capability to Blue Robotics Cockpit's Data Lake, while using the ROV project's own telemetry and NATS architecture.

+The state model should expose appropriate:

+- vehicle telemetry;
+- Cockpit state;
+- camera/video state;
+- network state;
+- operator state;
+- profile state;
+- control state;
+- derived/compound values.

+Custom or derived variables may be supported where there is a clear use case.

+Widgets should consume this shared state rather than implementing their own NATS or WebSocket connections.

+### Actions

+Cockpit should provide a configurable Action system.

+Actions may eventually support operations such as:

+- sending an operator command through the Cockpit/Control interface;
+- switching Views;
+- starting/stopping video recording;
+- changing camera behaviour;
+- changing UI state;
+- setting a Cockpit variable;
+- invoking approved application functions.

+Actions must remain subject to the Cockpit/Control safety boundary.

+An Action must never provide a route around Control's physical safety, limits, timeout, or emergency-stop mechanisms.

+Actions should be usable from:

+- on-screen controls;
+- gamepad/joystick inputs;
+- other approved Cockpit events;
+- configurable UI elements.

+### Gamepad and joystick customisation

+Gamepad support should be configurable rather than hard-coded to a single controller.

+The operator should be able to map:

+- buttons;
+- axes;
+- modifiers;
+- dead zones;
+- direction/inversion where appropriate;

+to Cockpit Actions and operator-input functions.

+The resulting operator command must still pass through the Control service, which remains responsible for physical interpretation and safety.

+### Telemetry visualisation

+Cockpit should support configurable telemetry presentation rather than requiring every telemetry value to have a dedicated hard-coded widget.

+Where practical, generic indicators should allow an operator to select a telemetry/state variable and configure:

+- display name;
+- unit;
+- scaling;
+- numerical precision;
+- icon;
+- presentation style.

+Telemetry plotting should also be configurable, allowing an operator to select variables and configure useful plot parameters.

+### Containers and layout

+Widgets should be capable of being grouped into configurable containers.

+This allows an operator or profile author to create logical groups of:

+- controls;
+- status indicators;
+- telemetry;
+- diagnostic information;
+- camera controls.

+The layout system should support moving and resizing components without requiring changes to application source code.

+### Import/export

+Where practical, profiles, Views, custom widgets, Actions, and related configuration should support export/import using a portable representation.

+This is particularly important for engineering use because a carefully configured Cockpit interface should be reproducible across robots and development systems.

+Configuration portability must not allow unsafe or incompatible configuration to bypass profile validation or Control safety constraints.

+### Configuration ownership

+Customisation belongs to Cockpit, but robot capability and safety remain defined by the robot profile and Control service.

+The boundary is:

+    Profile
+       │
+       ├── declares available capabilities
+       │
+       ▼
+    Cockpit customisation
+       │
+       ├── Views
+       ├── Widgets
+       ├── Inputs
+       ├── Actions
+       └── Gamepad mappings
+       │
+       ▼
+    Operator command
+       │
+       ▼
+    NATS Core
+       │
+       ▼
+    Control
+       │
+       └── physical limits and safety

+Cockpit customisation must therefore determine **how the operator interacts with the robot**, not redefine **what the robot is physically permitted to do**.

+This customisation architecture is a design goal.
+Individual capabilities are not considered implemented until they exist in the current code and have been appropriately tested.

+### Attitude instrument

+The primary attitude instrument is `<rov-attitude>`, a native SVG/CSS virtual-horizon display.

+It presents the ROV's:

+- roll;
+- pitch.

+The instrument consumes attitude values from the shared TypeScript telemetry state and contains no NATS, WebSocket, or other transport logic.

+The primary attitude instrument is distinct from the separate `<rov-pitch>` instrument, which presents pitch-only nose-up/nose-down inclination.

+The ROV profile may additionally use `<rov-hud>`, which incorporates a virtual-horizon attitude presentation together with depth scales and a heading tape.
+The HUD is a ROV-specific composite presentation and does not replace the generic attitude component architecture.

+Invalid, unavailable, or non-numeric attitude values must be represented as unavailable rather than replaced with an assumed or fabricated measurement.